Bradley Hughes (golfer): Professional career

 Hughes turned professional in October 1988.
 He finished in 7th place at his first event, the Tasmanian Open, 12th place in his second event, the New South Wales Open, and then took the title in his third event, the Western Australian Open.

 He has played on the PGA Tour of Australasia (1988–), European Tour (1990, 1996), Japan Golf Tour (1992–1994), PGA Tour (1997–2002, 2005) and Nationwide Tours (2003–2004, 2006).
 He participated in the 1994 Presidents Cup for the international team; he was a last-minute replacement for Greg Norman.
 Hughes remains the lowest-ranked player ever to compete in the Presidents Cup, 117th at the time of selection.

 Hughes quit playing competitive golf near the end of 2008 and now teaches at Holly Tree CC in Greenville, South Carolina.
 He has been credited with helping the resurgence of Brendon Todd on the PGA Tour.
-He also coaches Brandt Snedeker, Harold Varner III, Cameron Percy, Greg Chalmers, Ben Martin, Robert Allenby and Ollie Schniederjans as well as a host of mini-tour players.
+He also coaches Brandt Snedeker, Harold Varner III, Cameron Percy, Greg Chalmers, Ben Martin, Robert Allenby Luke Donald and Ollie Schniederjans as well as a host of mini-tour players.